Who we are:

 Thanks to an endowment from the Scripps Howard Foundation the Committee is able to offer programming support to faculty in the college.
-Applications are accepted on a rolling basis up until October 15 for funding during the fall semester and up until March 1 for funding during the spring semester.
+Applications are accepted on a rolling basis until October 15 for funding during the fall semester and until March 1 for funding during the spring semester.

 Faculty members in the college are encouraged to apply for mini-grants (PDF) for support efforts to promote diversity and inclusion.